Kansas (band): 2014–2020: retirement of Steve Walsh, The Prelude Implicit

-2020: The Absence of Presence
+2020–present: The Absence of Presence, 50th anniversary and beyond

-On March 20, 2020, the band announced the upcoming release of a new studio album, The Absence of Presence.
-Due to manufacturing delays, the album was released on July 17, 2020.
-It has been promoted by the release of videos for three songs: "Throwing Mountains", "Memories Down the Line" and "Jets Overhead".
+On March 20, 2020 the band announced the upcoming release of a new studio album, The Absence of Presence.
+Due to manufacturing delays, the album was not released until July 17, 2020.
+It was promoted by the release of videos for three songs: "Throwing Mountains", "Memories Down the Line" and "Jets Overhead".
 Recording for the album took place simultaneously during the band's 2019 touring schedule.

-To promote the album, an autumn 2020 tour of Europe was scheduled, but following the 2020 COVID-19 pandemic, the tour has been postponed to 2022.
+To promote the album, an autumn 2020 tour of Europe was scheduled, but following the 2020 COVID-19 pandemic, the tour was postponed to 2022.

-Rizvi left the band in April 2021 in order to pursue new projects.
+Guitarist Zak Rizvi left the band in April 2021 in order to pursue new projects.

-On May 28, 2021, the group released Point of Know Return: Live and Beyond, with performances taken from various dates on the 2019 to early 2020 legs of the Point of Know Return 40th Anniversary Tour.
+On May 28, 2021 the group released Point of Know Return: Live and Beyond, with performances taken from various dates on the 2019 to early 2020 legs of the Point of Know Return 40th Anniversary Tour.

-Former violin player and vocalist Robby Steinhardt died from pancreatitis on July 17, 2021, at the age of 71.
+Former violin player and vocalist Robby Steinhardt died from Pancreatitis on July 17, 2021, at the age of 71.

-Eric Holmquist, the band's drum tech since 2003, has filled in for drummer Ehart as needed over the years, including 2016 when Ehart was being treated for kidney stones, 2018, and again in the fall of 2022 after Ehart sprained his arm.

-On December 9, 2022, the 3 disc compilation Another Fork In The Road - 50 Years Of Kansas was released to commemorate the band's 50th anniversary in 2023.
-Included on it are various tracks from all 16 Kansas studio albums, however, tracks from Power and In The Spirit Of Things are omitted on disc 2 of the North American version.
+On December 9, 2022 the three disc compilation Another Fork in the Road - 50 Years of Kansas was released to commemorate the band's 50th anniversary in 2023.
+Included on it are various tracks from all 16 Kansas studio albums, however, tracks from Power and In the Spirit of Things are omitted on disc 2 of the North American version.
 Also featured is a new 2022 recording of "Can I Tell You", a track originally from Kansas' debut album.

-Influences
+Eric Holmquist, the band's drum tech since 2003, has filled in for drummer Ehart as needed over the years, including 2016 when Ehart was being treated for kidney stones, 2018, and again in the fall of 2022 and 2023 after Ehart sprained his arm.
+Ehart returned to the stage in June 2023, at the start of the band's 50th anniversary tour, to play the final songs of the set after Holmquist had covered the bulk of the show.

+In May 2023 just prior to the start of the band's 50th Anniversary tour, it was announced that violinist David Ragsdale was leaving for personal reasons to be replaced by violinist/guitarist Joe Deninzon, from the progressive rock band Stratospheerius.

+In November 2023 Kyle Henderson of The Producers filled in on bass and vocals on tour for Billy Greer.

+In January 2024 former Kansas guitarist Zak Rizvi filled in for Rich Williams for some Florida shows while Williams recovered from a brief illness.

+On February 23, 2024 Kansas announced that Phil Ehart was forced to step away from the stage after suffering a heart attack.
+Eric Holmquist again assumed the drums, starting with a March 1, 2024 show in Richmond, VA.

+On April 18, 2024 Kansas announced that Zak Rizvi had rejoined the band.
+He played his first show after rejoining on April 26, 2024 in Morristown, New Jersey.